Doing-Business-As in Florida:

 • Your intention to register your fictitious name with the Florida Department of State, Division of Corporations and the county where you business is located

 You don’t need to get proof of publication for your fictitious name application; you simply need to certify that your notice has been published on the application.
+Publication costs vary by paper and county.
+For example, it costs $35 to advertise in Tallahassee’s The Daily Sun and $95 to advertise in Miami Today.

 3. File an Application to Register a Fictitious Name

 The last step of getting your Florida DBA registered is submitting an Application to Register a Fictitious Name to the secretary of state.
+On your application, you must list the following information:

-• Your Fictitious name
+• Your Fictitious Name

 • Your business’s mailing address